Kelly Doualla

 Kelly Ann Maevane Doualla Edimo (born 20 November 2009) is an Italian sprinter.
-In 2025, she set new European U18 best times for the 60 metres and 100 metres.
+She has set European U18 best times for the 60 metres and 100 metres.

 Career

-She is a member of CUS Pro Patria Milan and trained by Walter Monti.
+Doualla is a member of CUS Pro Patria Milan and trained by Walter Monti.
+By the age of 12 years-old, Doualla had run the outdoor 60 metres in 7.94 seconds.

 2024

 In February 2024, at the age of 14 years-old, she ran 7.27 seconds for the 60 metres.
 In April 2024, she ran the best time by an Italian in the under-16 age-group for the 80 meters, whilst competing in Pavia, Italy, with a run of 9.39 (+1.8 m/s).
 That month, she also recorded a run of 11.70 seconds for the 100 meters at the Italian Student Championships.
 In Pescara, Italy, in May 2024, she ran 11.52 for the 100 metres.

 2025

+Podium of women's 100 m of Tampere 2025: Mabel Akande (silver), Kelly Doualla (gold), Uliana Stepaniuk (bronze).

 She ran 7.23 seconds, the fastest ever 60 metres by a European U18, at the Memorial Giovannini, a World Athletics Indoor Tour Challenger meeting, in Ancona, Italy, on 18 January 2025.
 The previous European under-18 record was 7.24 seconds, by the Dutch sprinter N'Ketia Seedo.
 This also placed her fourth on the all-time senior Italian list behind only Zaynab Dosso, Marisa Masullo and Manuela Levorato.
 In Ancona, Italy on 8 February 2025, she ran in the final of the Campionati Italiani Allievi, registering a time of 7.19 seconds.
 Speaking after that race, the president of the Italian Athletics Federation, Stefano Mei, said there would be no pressure on Doualla to compete at the highest level given her young age saying "I don’t choose the schedule if they [athlete and coach] decide they are ready to compete at the top level, I have no objections.
 And I don't have any demands, either."